 Notable Jesuit scientists, spanning the 16th through the 20th century (pictured from left): Christopher Clavius, Ferdinand Verbiest, Matteo Ricci, Roger Boscovich, Juan Molina, and Pierre Teilhard de Chardin.

 Convergence of Creativity and Innovation

-SLUH offers STEAM opportunities for a variety of student interests through activities both inside and outside the classroom.
-Students have freedom to pursue their passions, while imagining, designing, creating, and promoting their work.
+SLUH offers STEAM opportunities for diverse student interests through activities both inside and outside the classroom.
+Students have freedom to pursue their passions, while imagining, designing, creating and promoting their work.
 Realizing that creativity and innovation involve the convergence of many different fields, our curriculum rests comfortably within the context of a well-rounded education that is the foundation for truly compelling work in STEM areas.

 Newsweek recognized SLUH in its 2020 list of Top 500 STEM Schools in the nation.
 This is a wonderful acknowledgement to our faculty, students and their work with the Clavius Project, in our new Innovation Lab and with project-centered curriculum units.